kangli914/pycharm/README.md

 [('blue', [2, 4]), ('red', [1]), ('yellow', [1, 3])]
 ```

-Using list as the default_factory:
+Using list as the defaultdict list:

 ```
 s = [('yellow', 1), ('blue', 2), ('yellow', 3), ('blue', 4), ('red', 1)]